 A Guide to Removing Load-bearing Walls

-If you are planning to renovate your property by removing a load-bearing wall and aren’t quite sure where to start this page contains some helpful advice to assist you with your project.
+If you are planning to renovate your property by removing load-bearing walls and aren’t quite sure where to start this page contains some helpful advice to assist you with your project.

-Our simple guide will give you a greater understanding of the usual process and stages involved in a domestic alteration project such as removing a load-bearing wall.
+Our simple guide will give you a greater understanding of the usual process and stages involved in a domestic alteration project such as removing load-bearing walls.
 In all cases, you must notify Building Control of your intention to carry out building works.
 You can apply online using the National Building Control Portal.

 Step 1 – You know which load-bearing wall you want to remove, so what next?

 Step 2 – You now have your structural calculations

 A strict term of our service is that the works being carried out are subject to a Building Regulation application.
-This is an important aspect of a building project and serious implications can occur if there is no Building Regulations in place.
+This is an important aspect of a building project and serious implications can occur if there are no Building Regulations in place.
 You can apply online using the National Building Control Portal.

 There are three options for gaining Building Regulation approval they are:

-All three routes have benefits but the most common for very minor domestic building work, such as removing an internal loadbearing wall, is the Building Notice route.
+All three routes have benefits but the most common for very minor domestic building work, such as removing load-bearing walls, is the Building Notice route.
 This is a legal document you serve on the Local Authority under Regulation 12 of the Building Regulations 2010 letting them know of your intention to carry out Building Work which is controllable.
 You must pay your fee at the time of submission which is usually ‘minor works’ fee band and costs around £200 for work up to £1000 and £300 for work up to £3000.